Celeste (singer): 2020–present: Not Your Muse

 Celeste released the single "I Can See The Change", which was produced by Grammy-winning musician Finneas, in late May 2020.
 She was nominated in the Best New International Act category at the 2020 BET Awards.
 She recorded a cover version of Bob Marley's "One Love" for the brand Oakley as part of their "For the Love of Sport" campaign in August 2020.
 Celeste subsequently released the non-album single, "Little Runaway", alongside a music video.
-During this time, her single "Stop This Flame", re-gained popularity after becoming the theme song for Sky Sports' weekend coverage (Saturday Night Football) of the Premier League.
+During this time, her single "Stop This Flame" was popular becoming the theme song for Sky Sports' weekend coverage (Saturday Night Football) of the Premier League.

 Celeste performed and recorded three songs for the original soundtrack for the film The Trial of the Chicago 7 (2020).
 One of these songs, "Hear My Voice", served as the lead single for the soundtrack album, and earned Celeste a nomination for Best Original Song at the 93rd Academy Awards.
 She was later nominated for Best Original Song at the 78th Golden Globe Awards with the same song.
-Celeste also provided the single "A Little Love" as the soundtrack to the 2020 John Lewis & Partners Christmas advert, becoming the first original song and non-cover version to do so.
+Celeste also provided the single "A Little Love" as the soundtrack to the 2020 John Lewis & Partners Christmas advert.
 She performed the song on the ninth-season finale of the British television music competition The Voice UK, as well as at the 2020 Royal Variety Performance.
 She also performed "Stop This Flame" and a cover of Nat King Cole's "Smile" during the 2020 BBC Sports Personality of the Year ceremony.
 Celeste and American jazz musician Jon Batiste provided a duet version of the song "It's All Right" inspired by the 2020 Disney-Pixar film Soul.

 On 31 December 2020, she released the single "Love is Back" and performed it on Jools' Annual Hootenanny 2020/21, where she also performed "It's All Right" and a duet of "Blue Moon" with Tom Jones.
 Celeste would later perform "Love is Back" on the 449th episode of The Graham Norton Show in mid January 2021.
 Celeste's debut studio album titled Not Your Muse was released on 29 January 2021, and debuted at number one on the UK Albums Chart.
 Celeste sang the lullaby "Twinkle, Twinkle, Little Star" in a Super Bowl ad for Inspiration4, an all-civilian charity space mission.
 At the 2021 Brit Awards, she was nominated for Album of the Year, Best Female Solo Artist and Best New Artist.
 Not Your Muse was shortlisted for the 2021 Mercury Prize.

+On 3 November 2023, Coca-Cola released a Christmas-themed advertisement on YouTube with Celeste singing a cover to 'Anyone Can Be Santa'.

+In 2024, Celeste played a jazz club singer in the film Blitz, directed by Steve McQueen.